-Make sure your child's food allergy action plan is up-to-date, paying special attention to:
+Make sure your child's Epinephrine auto injectors are not expired and your child's food allergy action plan is up-to-date.
+Pay special attention to:

-- Ensuring the emergency contact phone number is current.
+- Ensuring the emergency contact phone number is current

 - Hold patient’s leg and limit movement during administration.